UDP (im_udp)

 Optional directives

-The module accepts connections on the IP address or hostname and port defined here.
+The module accepts connections on this IP address or DNS hostname.

 |